PaddlePaddle/PaddleSuite/docs/module_usage/tutorials/ocr_modules/formula_recognition_en.md

 * `CheckDataset`:
   * `convert`:
     * `enable`: Whether to perform dataset format conversion.
 Formula recognition supports converting `MSTextRecDataset` format datasets to `LaTeXOCRDataset` format, default is `True`;
-    * `src_dataset_type`: If dataset format conversion is performed, the source dataset format needs to be set, default is `MSTextRecDataset`, optional value is `MSTextRecDataset`;
+    * `src_dataset_type`: If dataset format conversion is performed, the source dataset format needs to be set, default is `MSTextRecDataset`;

 For example, if you want to convert a `MSTextRecDataset` format dataset to `LaTeXOCRDataset` format, you need to modify the configuration file as follows: